 The key was in the duration of study.
 The one with positive results of vitamins looked at a lot longer-term data.

 Makes a functional nutrition specialist like me a little disheartened.
 People deserve to know how to get good supplements.
-Full disclosure: I do sell high-quality supplements at no extra cost to you.

 Can Supplement Headlines Do More Harm than Good?

 When we start seeing food as medicine and nutrients as medicine, we start to understand the bigger picture.

 There are lots of people who benefit from a vitamins, minerals, and other supplements.

 - The average American eating the Standard American diet.